 I am also thrilled to announce that the city has received several grants from the Ingham County Trails and Parks Millage to make significant repairs to the Lansing River Trail in 2017.
 The much-needed repairs will cover approximately 10 miles of the trail and will include river bank stabilization, paving and bridge repairs.

-Thank you for your support and Believe in Lansing!
+Thank you for your support of Lansing Parks and Recreation and remember: Believe in Lansing!